battlecry231/Logger2/README.md

 Logger2
 =======

-Tool for logging RGB-D data from the ASUS Xtion Pro Live with OpenNI2
+Tool for logging RGB-D data from the Realsense D415 with OpenNI2

 Should build on Linux, MacOS and Windows.
 Haven't built on Windows yet though, so someone feel free try it out!